C. University Policies

 The University of Texas at San Antonio recognizes Human Immunodeficiency Virus (HIV) and Hepatitis B Virus (HBV) as serious public health issues and is committed to encouraging an informed and educated response to concerns and questions regarding these infections.
 Please refer to the Handbook of Operating Procedures, Chapter 9, 9.22, for the most current policy.

 Educational materials and questions regarding HIV and Hepatitis B virus can be addressed at Student Health Services.
-Contact Student Health Services at 210-458-4142 or by visiting their offices at RWC 1.500 (Main Campus) or BV 1.308 (Downtown Campus).
+Contact Student Health Services at 210-458-4142 or by visiting their office at RWC 1.500 (Main Campus).

 Prohibition of Hazing